Ackee and Saltfish - The Jamaican Dish Combining Salted Fish and a Potentially Deadly Fruit

 The fruit adapted well to Jamaica’s tropical climate and quickly flourished.
 These days, you’ll see broad, dense ackee trees embellishing the landscape everywhere from Montego Bay’s Hip Strip to the gardens of Goldeneye, the former estate of Ian Fleming, creator of James Bond.

 Saltfish (traditionally cod) is caught and prepared in the North Atlantic.
 In the days before freezers and refrigerators, drying and salting was the main means of preserving fish.
 By the mid-17th Century, it became economically viable to transport large quantities of salted cod from Nova Scotia in Canada to Britain’s Caribbean colonies, where it was traded for rum, sugar and molasses.

-That both foods became staples in colonial Jamaica was not surprising.
+It is therefore not surprising that both foods became staples in colonial Jamaica.
 Non-perishable saltfish is inexpensive, easy to store and high in protein.
 Ackee is loaded with fibre, protein and vitamin C. In Jamaica’s brutal slave society, the foodstuffs made a cheap and nutritious repast for enslaved people on the country’s hot, humid sugar plantations.
 There is no record of when the two ingredients were first combined in one dish; but during the last century, a standard recipe emerged.